-This is different than step two below (building your business website) to advertise your freelance services.
-This part is about creating websites so that you can test and experiment with the different digital marketing processes.
+This differs from step two below (building your business website) to advertise your freelance services.
+This part is about creating websites to test and experiment with the different digital marketing processes.

 For example, to learn how to use Google Ads to drive targeted traffic to a website, you need to have a website that sells products or services.
 To learn how to use email marketing to make sales, you need to have a big list of email subscribers.

-This is an important step and something that many freelancers either skip or not give it the necessary attention.
+This is an important step and something that many freelancers either skip or do not give the necessary attention to.